khalid-hussain/shaheen/chap3.md

 "Well, he did not remove his mask in front of us but from the sound of his voice he didn't seem much of age."

-Maria asked, "So, then, how did you remove him from the fort?"
+Maria, Angela's mother, asked, "So, then, how did you remove him from the fort?"

 "Well, he left on his own will.
 He only needed our surplus grain and horses."